Stags Leap District AVA: Soils

+vineyards west and east of the river is profoundly influenced by the different soil types and their characteristics."
+(Petition. p.
+50).

 Winery Association

-One of the leading influences in the region is the Stags Leap District Winery Association which promotes the viticultural area wines and hosts an annual day-long event called Vineyard to Vintner giving consumers the opportunity to interact with local wineries and wine tastings.
+One of the leading influences in the region is the Stags Leap District Winery Association which promotes the viticultural area wines and hosts an annual day-long event called "Vineyard to Vintner" giving consumers the opportunity to interact with local wineries and wine tastings.
 The following wineries are members: